Hell Gate Bridge: Planning

 At the end of the 19th century, there was no direct rail connection between New England and New Jersey, nor between Long Island and the rest of the continental United States.
 Trains traveling between any of these locations had to use barges, which traversed New York City's congested waterways.
 This spurred efforts to link the Pennsylvania Railroad (PRR), which operated to New Jersey and other states, with the New York, New Haven, and Hartford Railroad (New Haven; NH), which operated to New England.
 At the time, the NH had a freight terminal in Port Morris, Bronx, where car floats transported railroad cars down the East River to Manhattan or New Jersey.
 Although the PRR's North River Tunnels and East River Tunnels (completed in 1910) allowed passenger trains to travel between Long Island and New Jersey, no railroad line yet existed between Long Island and New England.
-Passengers traveling along the modern-day Northeast Corridor had to take a ferry from New Jersey and walk across Manhattan to Grand Central Terminal, or vice versa, to continue their journey.
+Passengers traveling along the modern-day Northeast Corridor had to take a ferry from New Jersey and cross Manhattan to Grand Central Terminal, or vice versa, to continue their journey.